The FAR CUI Rule Just Cleared a Major Hurdle for Publication

 This long-awaited rule could change how contractors across the federal landscape handle CUI, possibly putting an end to self-attestation and introducing a more robust verification process.
 Whether this comes in the form of external assessments or another mechanism remains to be seen, but contractors should brace for significant shifts in compliance expectations.

 For those who thought NIST SP 800-171 was just a DoD thing, the FAR CUI rule will make it clear that these cybersecurity standards apply much more broadly.
-With the rule’s expected release by the end of November 2024, federal contractors will need to stay tuned and prepare for another round of public feedback, compliance updates, and the potential end of policies like FedRAMP equivalency.

 As we wait for the full details of the FAR CUI rule, one thing is clear: the long-standing gaps in federal CUI management are finally closing, and the federal government is taking major steps to enhance its cybersecurity posture across all agencies.